 Changing The Dampers

-This change in ride height and thus center of gravity will also have an effect on the weight transfer of the car.
+This change in ride height and therefore the center of gravity will also have an effect on the weight transfer behavior of the car.
 Lower ride heights reduce the amount that the weight can shift, making for more consistent driving and usually better handling in the corners.
 This is not the only component that will affect the consistency of the driving, but it is often the most influential.

 Having too high a ride height will cause the car to struggle with weight transfer, but having too low a ride height is also not a good thing.
 If the car naturally sits very low to the ground, even small bumps may cause parts of the chassis to come into contact with the ground below, and this can cause damage to things like splitters and fenders, or even the engine and exhaust system.

 Note: We see interesting results of low ride heights in Formula 1, such as in the case of the porpoising effect

 Another aspect of the ride height is known as corner weighting.
 This is the process of essentially changing the amount of spring resistance at certain wheels to make up for uneven weight distribution.
 This is a useful adjustment for race cars, as it allow for fine control over the weight distribution, which has a significant effect on the cornering ability of the car.